 The Company has outstanding approximately €300 million principal amount of 4.5% notes due October 4, 2013 (the "2006 Euro Debt").
 The Company has the option to redeem all of the 2006 Euro Debt at any time at a redemption price equal to the principal amount plus a premium.
-The Company also has the option to redeem all of the 2006 Euro Debt at any time at a redemption price equal to the principal amount plus a premium.
 The Company also has the option to redeem all of the 2006 Euro Debt at any time at par plus accrued interest in the event of certain developments involving U.S. tax law.
 Partial redemption of the 2006 Euro Debt is not permitted in either instance.
 In the event of a change of control of the Company, each holder of the 2006 Euro Debt has the option to require the Company to redeem the 2006 Euro Debt at its principal amount plus accrued interest.
+The indenture to the 2006 Euro Debt (the "Indenture") contains certain limited covenants that restrict the Company's ability, subject to specified exceptions, to incur liens or enter into a sale and leaseback transaction for any principal property.
+The Indenture does not contain any financial covenants.

-As of June 28, 2008, the carrying value of the 2006 Euro Debt was \$469.8 million, compared to \$472.8 million as of March 29, 2008.
+As of September 27, 2008, the carrying value of the 2006 Euro Debt was \$439.2 million, compared to \$472.8 million as of March 29, 2008.